PmagPy/PmagPy-Standalone-OSX/README.md

 If you discover any bugs, please let us know.
 Report any issues [here](https://github.com/PmagPy/PmagPy-Standalone-OSX/issues/new).
 Thanks!

+Requirements:

+  - OS X 10.13 (High Sierra) or higher

+Licensing:

-This software may be freely distributed; however, please see [license.txt](https://github.com/PmagPy/PmagPy-Standalone-OSX/blob/master/license.txt) for details.
+  - This software may be freely distributed; however, please see [license.txt](https://github.com/PmagPy/PmagPy-Standalone-OSX/blob/master/license.txt) for details.